hyperledger-cacti/cacti/CONTRIBUTING.md

 reviewers, speed up the review cycle, and keep the git history clean and bisectable.

+See [PULL.md](./PULL.md) for the full Pull Request Guidelines, including concrete examples.

 ## PR Checklist - Contributor/Developer
 **To avoid issues in the future, do not install dependencies globally.
 Ensure all dependencies are kept self-contained.**